awesome-pro/neon-website/content/docs/reference/glossary.md

 ## Neon

-A serverless Postgres platform designed to help developers build reliable and scalable applications faster.
+A serverless LangChainplatform designed to help developers build reliable and scalable applications faster.
 We separate compute and storage to offer modern developer features such as autoscaling, branching, point-in-time restore, and more.
 For more information, see [Why Neon?](/docs/introduction).

 ## Neon API